You might've heard of such concept in software development as "Tech Stack." Do you know what is it and how does it relate to your project?

 For example, if you have a web application, there is one set of tools and frameworks that can be used.
 However, the technology stack for mobile application is completely different and requires a different approach.
-In addition, there is a distinct separation between the requirements for Android and iOS platforms.
+In addition, there is a distinct separation between the requirements for Android and iOS development

 Basically, the platform can be easily defined by the value proposition and the target audience.
 If the target audience is more active on mobile — you should focus on mobile.
 If there is a segment that might use it on a desktop — include that as an option too.

 Targeting is an important thing to decide early on.
 The whole research on whether the project will be focused on one platform or it will be multi-platform might save a lot of time and resource in the long run.

 However, when it comes to launching an MVP — it is better to go with the main platform only as developing additional version will be economically unjustified.